groupserver/buildout/docs/development.rst

 resources`_, the `page templates`_, the relationship that the Python files have to each other, and to other products.
-The configuration for each product is always called ``configure.zcml``, and it is always in the same directory as all the Python files.
+The configuration for each product is always called :file:`configure.zcml`, and it is always in the same directory as all the Python files.

 To begin with the three most important directives are as follows.